-Istio Hygiene: How to maintain an effective security automation
+Istio Hygiene: How to Maintain an Effective Security Automation

-Service mesh acts as a layer 7 overlay network that can span on-premise, datacenter and cloud deployments and provides routing, traffic shaping, load balancing, and telemetry combined with security capabilities such access control policies and encryption (mutual TLS).
+Service mesh acts as a layer 7 overlay network that can span across on-premise, data center, and cloud deployments and provides routing, traffic shaping, load balancing, and telemetry combined with security capabilities such as access control policies and encryption (mutual TLS).
 Istio is an open service mesh platform that connects, manages, and secures microservices.
 Istio provides layer 7 path-based routing, traffic shaping, load balancing, and telemetry.
 Access control policies can be configured targeting both layer 7 and layer 4 properties to control access, routing, and more, based on service identity.

 One of the goals and benefits of using Istio as a service-mesh infrastructure is improving the security of the cluster it is embedded in and the services it contains.